 Construction equipment would include graders, bulldozers, excavators, forklifts, trailers, plows, trenchers, pile drivers, and directional boring rigs.
 Vehicles for transporting construction materials and components primarily would be legal load over-the road flatbed and box trucks.
 Transport would use existing regional roads, bridges, and intersections.
 Laydown areas would be established within the Project site.
 Internal site access roads would be required.
-The site would be fenced.
+Fencing would be placed around contiguous blocks of solar arrays.